mrwweb/post-type-archive-descriptions/readme.txt

 By default, any custom post type excluding Posts and Pages that was registered with `'has_archive' => true`.
 There is a filter (see below) to add support for *any* post type.

-= Are there filters to modify the plugin? =
+= Are there filters & actions to modify the plugin? =

 Glad you asked.
 Yes.
 Plenty!

+Filters:

 - `ptad_post_types` - specify the post types with a description (default is all non-built_in post types where `has_archive` is true)
 - `ptad_admin_title` - Modify admin page title